benrbray/benrbray.github.io/src/content/blog/expectation-maximization.md

 ## Expectation Maximization

-Our derivation will follow that of [murphy:mlapp], adapted to our notation.
+Our derivation will follow that of [@murphy2012:mlapp], adapted to our notation.

 ### E-Step